Tuning Topological Superconductivity in Phase-Controlled Josephson Junctions with Rashba and Dresselhaus Spin-Orbit Coupling: Topological phase in Josephson junctions phase-biased along the [100] direction

 \section{Topological phase in Josephson junctions phase-biased along the [100] direction}

 Here, we briefly review the procedure to determine the appearance of a topological phase hosting Majorana bound states.
 As has been demonstrated in Ref.~\onlinecite{Pientka2017:PRX}, for $\alpha\neq0$ and $\beta=0$, an in-plane Zeeman term $E_{\mathrm{Z},y}$ parallel to the S/N interfaces (that is, in $y$ direction) puts the system in symmetry class BDI and can induce topological superconductivity.
 This topological phase in turn hosts Majorana bound states at the ends of the quasi-1D system (along the $y$ direction) formed by the N region, as illustrated in Fig.~\ref{fig:Scheme}(a).
-The origin of this topological phase can be understood by considering an infinite Josephson junction in $y$ direction: In this case, $[\hat{H}_\mathrm{BdG},\hat{p}_y]=0$ and the momentum $k_y$ along the $y$ direction is a good quantum number.
+These Majorana bound states can be considered as being quasi-1D as long as the width $W$ of the normal region is smaller than the induced coherence length.\cite{Potter2010:PRL}\footnote{When $W$ becomes longer than the induced coherence length, the gap is exponentially suppressed.
+In that case, there can be multiple edge states at low energies which form a 1D propagating edge mode.
+In the system considered here, $W=100$ nm is much smaller than the coherence length $\xi\sim1$ $\mu$m and a quasi-1D description is thus appropriate.} The origin of the topological phase can be understood by considering an infinite Josephson junction in $y$ direction: In this case, $[\hat{H}_\mathrm{BdG},\hat{p}_y]=0$ and the momentum $k_y$ along the $y$ direction is a good quantum number.
 Then, the eigenstates in Eq.~(\ref{eq:BDG}) can be written as $\Psi(x,y)=\e^{\i k_yy}\psi_{k_y}(x)/\sqrt{S}$, where $S$ is the 2D unit area and $\psi_{k_y}(y)$ a 4-component spinor in Nambu space that is determined from $\hat{H}_\mathrm{BdG}(k_y)\psi_{k_y}(x)=E\psi_{k_y}(x)$.
 Here, $\hat{H}_\mathrm{BdG}(k_y)$ is given by Eq.~(\ref{eq:BDGHam}) with the operator $\hat{p}_y$ replaced by $\hbar k_y$.
 From the eigenspectrum $E(k_y=0,\phi)$ of $\hat{H}_\mathrm{BdG}(k_y=0)$ the ground-state parity can be determined as a function of the phase difference $\phi$ between the two S regions.\footnote{The quasi-1D system along the $y$ direction for arbitrary SOC and Zeeman field is in symmetry class D, for which the topological invariant is determined from the fermion parity of the ground state of $\hat{H}_\mathrm{BdG}(k_y=0)$, see Ref.~\onlinecite{Kitaev2001:PhysUs}.} In the absence of TRS-breaking, the spectrum is twofold degenerate and thus the ground-state parity is even.
 The Zeeman term $E_{\mathrm{Z},y}$ lifts this degeneracy and results in an odd ground-state parity for phases $\phi$ around $\phi=\pi$.
 It is this region around $\phi=\pi$ in $\phi$-space which supports a topological superconducting phase.\cite{Pientka2017:PRX} The values $\phi=\phi_c$ where the ground-state parity at $k_y=0$ changes are given by